terracenter/gentoo_install/README.md

 #### Configuring the modules

-If we need to auto-load a kernel module each time to system boots we should specify it in `/etc/conf.d/modules` file.
+If we need to auto-load a kernel module each time to system boots, we should specify it in `/etc/conf.d/modules` file.

 You can list your available modules with: